Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Decaf Coffee Upsell Strategies for Bakeries | Busy Bean Coffee

 Introduction

 Your bakery already serves coffee, but are you leaving money on the table by neglecting decaf?
 Many bakeries treat decaf as an afterthought—a single pot brewed in the morning that sits for hours.
 That’s a missed opportunity.
 Decaf coffee for bakeries isn’t just a courtesy; it’s a profit center.
 In my experience consulting with foodservice operations, bakeries that intentionally upsell decaf see a 15–20% increase in beverage revenue within three months.
+In 2026, as consumers become more health-conscious, decaf coffee sales are projected to grow 8% annually according to the National Coffee Association.
 This guide will show you exactly how to turn decaf into a powerful upsell tool.

 For a comprehensive overview of decaf coffee options, check out our Ultimate Guide to Decaf Coffee Beans for Foodservice.